Future Chromebooks and affordable laptops will feature Intel's N-series processors

-(Pocket-lint) - During this year's CES Intel unveiled a number of things including a new line-up of 13th-generation processors and updates to the Intel Evo standard.
+During this year's CES Intel unveiled a number of things including a new line-up of 13th-generation processors and updates to the Intel Evo standard.

 Now the company is also showing off its new Intel N-series processors.
 These feature an Intel Gracemont architecture designed for entry-level and affordable processors that are set to feature in both budget Windows laptops and future Chromebooks.